Skip to main content

 • Arrange for customers to speak with pharmacists if customers have questions about medications or health matters

-How to get a pharmacy technician license will depend on the state in which you want to work.
+Most states regulate pharmacy technicians in some way.
 Check your state’s board of pharmacy for specific requirements.
 Some common requirements include:3

 • Formal training program